 Inclement Weather and Hotline

-Information about Commencement will be available on Hotline (717-477‑1200) beginning May 12, and will be updated as needed.
-Final information will be available by 7:00 a.m.
-May 13.
-Hotline, the university’s website and the university’s Facebook and Twitter accounts are the official sources of information about Commencement.
+In case of inclement weather, information about commencement will be available on Hotline (717-477‑1200).
+Hotline will be updated as needed.
+Final information will be available by 7:00 a.m. on December 14.
+Hotline, the university’s website, and the university’s Facebook and Twitter accounts, are the official sources of information about commencement.